Meet Dave: Plot

 As the crew (via Dave) spend so much time with Josh and Gina, they adopt Earth's culture, mannerisms and general laid-back attitude.
 They realise humans are more advanced than they originally thought.
 They observe humans displaying feelings and love, such as observing Gina's painting or a homeless man offering to share his blanket with Dave when he sleeps in a doorway.
 The Captain decides to cancel the plan because it would destroy life on Earth.
 Dooley tracks Dave down using the impression of his face found at the crash site and arrests him for a friendly interrogation.
 Believing that the Captain and the rest of the crew's changing behavior is ruining their mission, Number 2 takes command of the ship and imprisons the Captain.
 Under Number 2's command, Dave breaks out of the police station and attacks the police.
 Number 3, who has become infatuated with the Captain, becomes jealous of Gina.
-She first cooperates Number 2 but then, on witnessing his violence, frees the Captain.
+She first cooperates with Number 2 but then, on witnessing his violence, frees the Captain.
 Both are caught by Number 2 and expelled from the spaceship.
 The Captain apologizes to Number 3 for neglecting her and admits that he too loves her.
 In the meantime, Number 17, a young, fun-loving alien, jumps out of the ship while drunk from the alcohol Dave has imbibed.
 Back at the police station, Dooley discovers him in his coffee and asks him where Dave is going.

 Number 2 takes Dave to the harbor, where he tries to throw the metal orb into the ocean, but is stopped by the Captain and Number 3, who managed to gain reentry back onto the ship.
 Number 4 convinces the rest of the crew that the real Captain is in charge again.
 Reinstated, he orders Number 2 to be stuck in the ship's "butt".
 The orb meanwhile slips out of Dave's hand and rolls into the ocean.
 The ship only has enough power to either retrieve it or return home.
 The Captain decides to save Earth and the rest of the crew agrees.
 The ball is retrieved and Dave powers down while Dooley and Knox catch up and point their guns at him.
 With no power, Dave's shields are disabled, leaving the crew defenseless.
 Josh and Gina try to tell the officers that Dave is harmless but Knox ignores them.
 Josh then grabs Knox's taser and recharges Dave.
 The Captain and Number 3 reveal themselves to the officers who stand down.
 The Captain says goodbye to Josh and Gina and Number 17 is returned to Dave by Dooley.
 About to fly away, a team from the FBI arrives and throws a net over Dave.
 While the FBI agents close in, "Dave's" crew evacuates to one of the ship's "lifeboat" shoes.
 It detaches and heads home to Nil, leaving behind the ship (and Number 2 indirectly).
 In the lifeboat, the Captain asks for Number 3's hand in marriage, she accepts and they kiss.